Benefits & Tax Credit

 Most full-time students can’t claim income-related benefits, but certain groups of full-time students and part-time students are sometimes eligible.
 However, the rules on eligibility can be complicated, and whether you can get income-related benefits will depend on your personal circumstances.
 Even if you belong to a group which is eligible for income-related benefits, this doesn’t necessarily mean you'll get them - your student finance income may be too high.
 Please contact a Welfare Adviser at Students' Union Advice for more information.

-Even if you are a full-time student, you may qualify for income-related benefits if you are in one of the following groups:
+Even if you're a full-time student, you may qualify for income-related benefits if you're in one of the following groups:

 • You are a lone parent

 • You have a partner who is also a student and you are both responsible for a child

 • You have a disability